top of page

 Let Walking Spirit be your partner to help your organization assess and prepare your operations to best meet the needs of today's Diverse Accessibility challenges; with a focus on hospitality to preserve the dignity of your internal and external guests, clients, and consumers.
 We offer a range of practical assessments based on the real-world needs of culturally Diverse individuals who face a myriad of Accessibility challenges that present barriers to Inclusion, Equity, and a sense of Belonging.

-Inspirational Speaking; Quality of Life Adaptation & Advocacy Coaching
+Inspirational Speaking; Quality of Life Adaptability & Advocacy Coaching

 I’ve been an advocate for accessibility since 2005.
 If you've followed my personal journey, you will know that I am passionate about ensuring equality and accessibility is a right and not a privilege.
 I believe in sharing my story and unique personal and professional lived experience to ensure that we all live a resilient life.